sfc-gh-mrojas/snowpark-python-template/README.md

 #### VS Code

 Press `Ctrl`+`Shift`+`P` to open the command palette, then select **Python: Select Interpreter** and select the **snowpark** interpeter under the **Conda** list.

+> NOTE: VS Code is a very customizable IDE.
+Under the `.vscode` folder you can find some files like (.settings.json, launch.json) those files can use to setup the VSCode terminal, debugger and other IDE settings.
+See https://code.visualstudio.com/docs/python/environments for more details.

 #### PyCharm